Create Pages

 There’s no problem calling a javascript function of one of your scripts from a link.

-For example, you can have this in your ddoc.hjson:
+For example, you can have this in the body of your ddoc.hjson:

 label: ping